Menu

 Take it away, Steph!

-1. Babies need lots of sleep.
+Babies need lots of sleep

 Every baby I meet who is having difficulty with their sleep is overtired and simply not getting enough total sleep every 24 hours.
 It’s a huge issue and very tricky for parents to make sense of because there is a lot of conflicting information out there about how much sleep babies really do need.
 It can be hard too because overtired babies who are in an overdrive state can look very alert, awake, active and like they don’t need sleep, when in fact, it’s the exact opposite, they need a lot more sleep they are getting.
 In my experience, all babies of a similar age need a similar amount of total sleep every 24 hours to feel well rested.
 And they need a lot, across the ‘night’ stretch (with feeds if needed) and across the day stretch too, with the number and length of naps varying at the different ages.

-2. Babies love sleep (trust me they do)!
+Babies love sleep (trust me they do)

 When babies aren’t sleeping well, it can appear as though they are ‘resisting’ and ‘fighting’ sleep.
 It might even look and feel like they hate sleep.
 I want every parent out there to believe me when I say, “your baby loves sleep just as much as you do”.
 Sleep is a basic human function.
 As humans, we are designed to sleep and sleep well.
 Babies who don’t sleep well and who might look like they ‘hate’ sleep are struggling because there are ‘roadblocks’ getting in the way, disrupting their natural sleep, feed, and wake cycles.
 When the roadblocks are removed, by setting up all the key sleep foundations (i.e., correct day and night, feeding and nutrition, environment etc.), babies start sleeping the way nature intended them to sleep… ‘like a baby’.

-3. Stepping back is OK
+Stepping back is OK

 Many babies have trouble falling off to sleep, and falling back to sleep, because they aren’t ever given the time or space to wind down and go through the process on their own in their safe, cosy sleep space.
 Absolutely, as parents we like to be there and assist our little ones in all areas of their lives.
 However, when it comes to sleep and settling, the more parental intervention, distraction, and disruption (well-meaning of course), the harder the falling off to sleep process can be.
 For the most part, it really is a case of ‘less intervention is more’ and stepping back can be the best thing you do to allow your baby the opportunity to drift off to sleep using their tiredness and their own little settling skills.
+This can be especially helpful if you’re navigating the newborn witching hour, when babies are often fussier and harder to soothe.

 If you’d like more information, or would like to book an appointment to discuss your situation with Steph, please visit her website.
+You can also read our blog about the cost of a baby sleep consultant.

 Your cart